12 Ways to Incorporate Types of Chocolate Into Your Wedding

 Chocolate Cake Donuts | Chocolate Doughnuts Wedding | Hill City Bride Virginia Blog

-Chocolate cake or chocolate frosted donuts can be added to your donut wall.
+Chocolate cake or chocolate-frosted donuts can be added to your donut wall.

 9. Have a spiked milkshake bar.